sampsyo/home/_drafts/llvm.md

 * A [Module][] represents a source file (roughly) or a *translation unit* (pedantically).
 Everything else is contained in a Module.
 * Most notably, Modules house [Function][]s, which are exactly what they sound like: named chunks of executable code.
 (In C++, both functions and methods correspond to LLVM Functions.)
 * Aside from declaring their name and arguments, Functions are mainly containers of [BasicBlock][]s.
 The [basic block][] is a familiar concept from compilers, but for our purposes, it's just a contiguous chunk of instructions.
 * An [Instruction][], in turn, is a single code operation.
-The level of abstraction is roughly the same as [RISC][]-like machine code: an instruction might be an integer addition, a floating-point divide, or a store to memory, for example.
+The level of abstraction is roughly the same as in [RISC][]-like machine code: an instruction might be an integer addition, a floating-point divide, or a store to memory, for example.

 Most things in LLVM---including Function, BasicBlock, and Instruction---are C++ classes that inherit from an omnivorous base class called [Value][].
 A Value is any data that can be used in a computation---a number, for example, or the address of some code.
 Global variables and constants (like 5) are also Values.